Una película de huevos: Plot

-After fleeing the opossums and escaping the sewers, Toto, Willy, and Tocino arrive at a fair where they stay to watch Bibi, the acrobat egg, and Willy falls in love with her at first sight.
-Meanwhile, Toto's mother and two of her friends arrive at a farm where they meet some chickens that speak another "language" (possibly Gallinés-Chinés) and one of her friends who went on a cultural exchange.
-He asks them about Toto, but the answer was negative and they tell him that the eggs that escape from the city end up in exactly "El Pollon" Farms and the three of them leave.
-Meanwhile, the 2 eggs and bacon enter through a pipeline which takes them to the reptile farm, where a crocodile has them imprisoned with his henchmen and kids, but they are rescued by Bibi and her 2 brothers who take him to the site of the confetti eggs, where their leader Confi agrees to let them stay for the night.
-In the middle of the party, after talking to Bibi, Willy tells Toto the whole truth: he doesn't know how to get to the "Farms: El Pollón".
-Toto gets very angry, insults him, and leaves the fair indignant and Tocino follows him and despite not speaking he tries to convince him to stay, whereby Toto insults Tocino and leaves.
-As Toto leaves the fair, the reptile eggs enter the confetti egg party and capture Willy, Bibi, and her siblings, but not Tocino and Toto.
-Realizing the situation of his friends, Tocino goes to look for Toto.
+Meanwhile, Toto's mother and two of her friends arrive at a farm where they meet some chickens that speak another "language" (possibly Gallinés-Chinés).
+With one of her friends serving as a translator, Toto's mother asks them about Toto.
+Though they say they have not seen him, they tell her that the eggs that escape from the city end up in Big Chicken Farms and the three of them set off there.

+Meanwhile, Toto, Willy, and Tocino seek shelter for the night through a pipeline which takes them to the reptile farm, where a crocodile has them imprisoned with his henchmen and their eggs.
+They are rescued by Bibi and her two brothers Bebe and Bubi who take him to the site of the party-loving confetti eggs, where their leader Confi agrees to let them stay for the night.
+In the middle of the party after talking to Bibi, Willy tells Toto the truth about not knowing how to get to the Big Chicken Farms.
+Toto angrily insults him and leaves the party, leaving a saddened Tocino behind.
+As Toto leaves the fair, the reptile eggs which were led by the crocodile's theatrical egg Coco, enter the confetti egg party and capture Willy, Bibi, and her siblings.
+Tocino, witnessing Willy and Bibi getting tied to the track of a roller-coaster, goes to look for Toto.
-The next day, Tocino finally finds Toto who is about to go to the "El Pollón" Farms in a truck, and using signs, he tells him that Willy and the others are in danger, at first, Toto does not tell him.
-He makes a big deal out of it, but then thinks about a situation where Willy saved him from being crushed by a car in town, so he accompanies Tocino to the fair.
-Suddenly, they see that Willy and Bibi are going to be "run over" on the roller coaster track, while Bebe and Bubi are going to be eaten by Coco's father.
-They free Bebe and Bubi, but he is prevented by the reptile eggs, but then, Confi shows up with the Leader Egg and the eggs that were released thanks to Toto and Willy, so a pitched war breaks out between Toto and Willy's friends against the reptile eggs.

-In the end, the reptilian eggs make peace with the others, Serp is caught by Confi and Coco decides to confront him and throws him so hard that he is lost in the sky.